pilot2254/pilot2254/quotes.md

 > "Your potential is endless.
 Go do what you were created to do." — Anonymous

 > "Remember that guy that gave up?
 Neither does anyone else." — Anonymous

+## Funnies

+> "I used to be a fan, but after hearing this masterpiece, I'm a whole air conditioner" - Say this to a music artist